zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 # Dataservices

-Dataservices are dynamic backend components in Zowe plug-in applications.
+Dataservices are dynamic backend components of Zowe plug-in applications.
 You can add them to your applications to make the application do more than receive static content from the proxy server.
 Each dataservice defines a URL space that the server can use to run extensible code from the application.
-Dataservices are mainly intended to create REST APIs and Websocket channels.
+Dataservices are mainly intended to create REST APIs and WebSocket channels.

 ## Defining dataservices